Quebéc official soccer team: History

 On 9 October 2013, Québec became an official member of the Confederation of Independent Football Associations (ConIFA), a global umbrella organization for national football teams outside FIFA.
 Other members of the federation include Occitania, Tamil Eelam, and Northern Cyprus.
 On 23 October 2013, it was announced that Québec would take part in the 2014 ConIFA World Championship to be held from 31 May to 8 July 2014 in Sweden.
 However, it was announced in May 2014 that Québec withdrew from the ConIFA World Championship after associating with the Québec Soccer Federation.
 The team and association decided to take part in only "federated" soccer in hopes of one day being recognized as a CONCACAF member.

 In June 2015, a Québec squad was assembled for the first time in two years for a match against semi-professional side Vermont Voltage.
 The match was also the team's first match in Québec, taking place in Saint-Lambert as part of its soccer association's 30th anniversary.
 Patrick Leduc remained a player-coach for the squad.
 The match was dubbed the Lake Champlain Derby because of the close proximity both teams had to the lake.
 Two days before the match was set to be played, it was cancelled, once again, because of the QSF prohibiting the team from playing non-federated matches.

+A youth Quebec side has participated in two editions (2013 and 2017) of the Jeux de la Francophonie football tournament, with these events representing the highest-profile competitions a Quebec team has taken part in.

 Kit

 Since 2013, the Italian sportswear company Mass Sport has been the kit provider for Québec.
-In 2014 they changed supplier to the local brand Savi.
+In 2014 they changed their supplier to the local brand Savi.
 The kit is blue and white with a Fleur-de-lis on the chest, representing the traditional colours and design of the flag of Québec.